 The Fourth of July is supposed to be a non-controversial holiday that everyone can feel good about, but you’ve managed to ruin it.
 Congratulations.

 I agree that Independence Day should be something we can all feel good about.
-Unfortunately, MLB keeps cheapening and polluting the holiday with star-spangled uniforms that look terrible and make a mockery of the flag’s values.
+Unfortunately, MLB keeps cheapening and polluting the holiday with star-spangled uniforms that look like clown costumes and make a mockery of the flag’s values.
 Then they turn the holiday into just another way to sell merchandise.
 Maybe you don’t think those things are “controversial,” but I do.
 This T-shirt is simply a way of expressing my disapproval of all that.

 How dare you!
 Don’t you know people died for the American flag?

 I have nothing but respect for people who’ve given their lives while serving in the American military, but those people did not die for the flag.
 They died for the values the flag represents and, especially, for the Constitution, which is the source of those values.
 And they sure as hell didn’t die for sports uniforms with tacky stars/stripes patterns.
 As I’ve already explained, this shirt is not critiquing or disparaging the flag; it is critiquing the way the flag is cheapened and misappropriated by stars/stripes uniforms.